 The best way to reduce bloating is to eat a healthy, balanced diet that includes sufficient fibre intake from fruits and vegetables.
 Fibre will help to improve your bowel movements, thus preventing constipation which contributes to abdominal pain and bloating.

-- Avoid Carbonated Drinks and Chewing Gum
+II.
+Avoid Carbonated Drinks and Chewing Gum

 You’re likely to feel a bit bloated after taking carbonated drinks or soda.
 That’s because the gas in those drinks enter your digestive tract and cause your stomach to temporarily inflate or bloat up.